yat-labs/yat-docs/yat-docs/docs/guides/4_advanced_topics.md

 ## Payment methods

-There are 4 [payment methods](/docs/sdks/nodejs/sdk_nodejs_index#enum-methodenum) which can be used for cart checkouts:
+There are 2 [payment methods](/docs/sdks/nodejs/sdk_nodejs_index#enum-methodenum) which can be used for cart checkouts:
 1. `Provider` is directly managed by the y.at website to configure a payment provider, and is either `Stripe` or `CoinbaseCommerce`.
-2. `Card` is used with `Stripe` provider and allows users to pay with a credit card.
-3. `Default` uses the payment method that was configured for user account as default.
-4. `Free` was already described in [Claiming a Yat with a promo code](/docs/integration_general#claiming-a-yat-with-a-promo-code)
+2. `Free` was already described in [Claiming a Yat with a promo code](/docs/integration_general#claiming-a-yat-with-a-promo-code)

 ## Ordering and cart usage

-The code snippet below illustrates how you might implement payments via credit card for users:
+The code snippet below illustrates how you might implement payments via payment intents for users:
 1. The user adds a yat to their cart.
 In the example below we use [a convenience endpoint](/docs/api-ref/#return-random-emoji) that generates a random yat that is available for purchase.